smeredith/smeredith.github.io/_drafts/interface.md

 If your radio is connected to the interface when this happens, PTT will assert and your radio will transmit a few short pulses.
 This is a pain and you have to manage it manually by turning on the radio last or connecting it after Windows has finished its thing.
 But the FT chip can be configured to prevent this via the device manager: under the advanced properties settings, check "Disable Modem Ctrl At Startup" and uncheck "Serial Enumerator".
+This is a huge convenience.

+## USB Hub

+The UART is a USB device.
+Without a hub, I would need two USB connections to the computer.
+So I built the USB hub into the add-on board--it's a chip and a handful of capacitors and resistors.
+Now the hub is the only thing connected to the computer, and the serial port, DRA-30, and GPS all use ports on the hub.
+There is one USB port left over on the hub for future expansion.

+## GPS

+Two of the USB hub ports are connected to a stacked double USB connector on the add-on board.
+The GPS is an unmodified dongle from u-blox that plugs into that connector.
+It appears to the computer as a serial port device.
+By default, it spits out NMEA sentences once per second at 9600 baud.
+This is what I want and I didn't have to configure a thing on it.
+This is useful for APRS, Winlink position reports, and for syncing the computer's time if a network is not available.